A Brief History of Bixby Memorial Free Library

 When he died in 1907 he bequeathed money to several institutions and former servants, but the bulk of his estate was left to establish a public library for Vergennes.
 This was a surprise to all, as he had told no one of his wishes.
 It should be mentioned that the bulk of his money had come from his sister Eleanor who had been married to a Chicago hotel man.
 Upon her death her Chicago real estate and wealth of stocks and bonds went to her brother.
 It was largely these funds which made the building of the Bixby Library possible.

 The cornerstone for the Bixby was laid in September of 1911.
 On August 1, 1912, the 3,530 volumes plus public documents, government reports and unbound magazines of the City Library were transferred to the newly opened Bixby Library and dedication ceremonies were held on October 1, 1912.
 At the dedication, President John M. Thomas of Middlebury College said:

 “The free public library is one of our great modern democratic institutions.
 It is supported by all for the uplift of all…This library should be a working tool for this community, entering into every part of its life, industrial, educational, civic and religious.”*

 For detailed information regarding Bixby Library and the history of Vergennes, patrons may browse or borrow from the extensive permanent and circulating files at the main desk.
 In addition, a large collection of slides and black and white photos of historic Vergennes and the surrounding area can be viewed in the library.
-The Vergennes Enterprise (newspaper) is available on microfilm and, in some cases, in the original newsprint copy.
+Most of The Vergennes Enterprise (newspaper) is available by appointment, in the original newsprint copy.